dev-allanf/dev-allanf/README.md

-## Hello World!
-Sou Allan Fellipe, estudante de Front-end.
+## Olá eu sou o Allan Fellipe, estudante de Front-end!

 <!--
 **dev-allanf/dev-allanf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.